Albert Coady Wedemeyer: China-Burma-India Command

 In 1943, Wedemeyer was reassigned to the South-East Asia Theatre to be Chief of Staff to the Supreme Allied Commander of the South East Asia Command (SEAC), Lord Louis Mountbatten.

-On October 27, 1944, Wedemeyer received a telegram from General George C. Marshall directing him to proceed to China to assume command of United States forces in China, replacing General Joseph Stilwell.
+On 27 October 1944, Wedemeyer received a telegram from General George C. Marshall directing him to proceed to China to assume command of United States Forces, China Theater (USF CT) replacing General Joseph Stilwell.
 In his new command, Wedemeyer was also named Chief of Staff to the Generalissimo Chiang Kai-shek.
 The telegram contained a host of special instructions and limitations on Wedemeyer's command when dealing with the Nationalist government.
 Wedemeyer later recalled his initial dread over the assignment, as service in the China theater was considered a graveyard for American officials, both military and diplomatic.
 When Wedemeyer arrived at Stilwell's headquarters after Stilwell's dismissal, he was dismayed to discover that Stilwell had intentionally departed without seeing him, and did not leave a single briefing paper for his guidance, though departing United States military commanders habitually greeted their replacement in order to thoroughly brief them on the strengths and weaknesses of headquarters staff, the issues confronting the command, and planned operations.
 Searching the offices, Wedemeyer could find no documentary record of Stilwell's plans or records of his former or future operations.
 Wedemeyer then spoke with Stilwell's staff officers but learned little from them because Stilwell, according to the staff, kept everything in his "hip pocket".

+In accordance with these instructions, Wedemeyer took command of USF CT on 31 October 1944.